YichenWangs/second-yr-talk/source.md

 “a new view of how music can work in a different way”

-“discover new possibilities and new combos within the same zone and the same instrument”.
+“discover new possibilities and new combos within the same zone and the same instrument”

 --

-- **Spatial dimension** of musical interface & **mobility** in music-making
+- **Spatial dimension** of musical interface & **mobility** in music-making.

 ???
 How about other performers using this instrument?
 What do they think about it?